 Customer service is notorious for being a stressful job, but if you’re struggling to keep your head above the water day in and day out, maybe you need to revisit how to deal with different types of customer service requests.

-Here are 11 tricky customer service situations and best ways to handle them:
+Here are 11 tricky customer service challenges and best ways to handle them:

 You don’t have to have the answers to all customer service questions.
 But you do need to give customers the right answer, or at least the assurance that you’ll find one.